tesserato/thesis/README.md

 - decide prominent feature: (speed, ability to identify frequencies of low res samples, linearity)

 ## 18 / 05 / 2020
-- "The Interference transform - an alternative to the FFT algorithm"; mathematical focused article proposing the method and comparing with other transforms (FFT, Wavelet Transform, Short time fourier transform"
+- "The Interference transform - an alternative to the FFT algorithm"; mathematical focused article proposing the method and comparing with other transforms (FFT, Wavelet Transform, Short time Fourier transform)
 - Draft of a thesis chapter with same theme.

 ## 25 / 05 / 2020